taijusanagi/account-abstraction-with-urbit-id/README.md

 > - Multisigs and social recovery
 > - More efficient and simpler signature algorithms (eg. Schnorr, BLS)

-In this MVP, We added Urbit ID as public key management infrastructure, and the contract wallet can inherit key management flexibility from Urbit ID.
+In this MVP, We added Urbit ID as public key management infrastructure on Account Abstraction, and the contract wallet can inherit key management flexibility from Urbit ID.

 And [Urbit ID documentation](https://urbit.org/overview/urbit-id) says